 Click Settings.

-Make sure that Cookies and other site data is turned off.
+Make sure Allow sites to save and read cookie data is turned on.

 Try Netflix again.